A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Introduction

-Recent work has shown that Laplacian-based spectral embedding tends to perform well in assortative or non-assortative networks, but not in other settings such as core-periphery structures \parencite{priebe2019two}; these networks naturally have two distinct regions: the `core' within which nodes are densely interconnected, and the `periphery' which exhibits sparse internal connections \parencite{borgatti2000models}.
-Such structures appear in a number of application areas and data settings, such as co-citation networks, social interaction networks and economics \parencite{tang2019recent}, and have been studied more intensively in recent years, predominantly related to the identification of core structures (see e.g. \cite{csermely2013structure, rombach2014core, rombach2017core, zhang2015identification}).
-To address the unsatisfactory performance of Laplacian-based spectral clustering in this setting, adjacency spectral embedding (ASE) has been proposed \parencite{sussman2012consistent}.
-In particular, it has been shown that ASE provides a more meaningful interpretation of the underlying community structure than traditional spectral clustering for core-periphery networks, under a general stochastic block modelling framework \parencite{priebe2019two, tang2018limit}; however, ASE can struggle to detect structures when the underlying network is sparse.
+Recent work has shown that Laplacian-based spectral embedding (LSE) tends to perform well in assortative or non-assortative networks, but not in other settings such as core-periphery structures \parencite{priebe2019two}; these networks naturally have two distinct regions: the `core' within which nodes are densely interconnected, and the `periphery' which exhibits sparse internal connections \parencite{borgatti2000models}.
+Such structures appear in a number of application areas and data settings, such as international relations \parencite{chase2019core}, co-citation networks and social interaction networks \parencite{tang2019recent} as well as economics \parencite{in2020formation}, and have been studied more intensively in recent years, predominantly related to the identification of core structures (see e.g. \cite{csermely2013structure, rombach2014core, rombach2017core, zhang2015identification}).
+To address the unsatisfactory performance of Laplacian-based spectral clustering in this setting, Adjacency Spectral Embedding (ASE) has been proposed \parencite{sussman2012consistent}.
+In particular, it has been shown that ASE provides a more meaningful interpretation of the underlying community structure than traditional spectral clustering for core-periphery networks, under a general stochastic block modelling framework \parencite{priebe2019two, tang2018limit}.
+However, ASE can struggle to detect structures when the underlying network is sparse.
 For the specific case of {\em directed} networks, recent research has proposed statistical inference methods that can detect core-periphery structures in large networks \parencite{priebe2019two, zhang2015identification}, and directed core-periphery structures with L-shapes \parencite{elliott2020core}.